techistheway/vagrant-ubuntu-python-selenium/README.md

 chromedriver's handling of screenshots only captures what's in the browser's viewport.
 This function will scroll the page down until the end, taking one screenshot per scroll.

-Note that there will be some overlap on the lap page.
+Note that there will be some overlap on the last page.
 This can be handled, but I didn't for my use case.

 ```
 def screenshot(page,name):